Di-Anne/DIAWYN24046_FTO2506_GroupB_Di-AnneWyngaard_CDV01/README.md

 2. **Preparation for Long-term Goals**:

-    - Describe the preparations or groundwork necessary for your long-term aspirations.
+    - <u>Describe the preparations or groundwork necessary for your long-term aspirations:</u> I will need to achieve short-term goal and do well at CodeSpace, then land a Junior developer role which will provide financial aid in furthering my studies and specialising which in turn will allow more job opportunities and higher level salary.
-    - Consider additional skills, experiences, or qualifications needed.
+    - <u>Consider additional skills, experiences, or qualifications needed:</u> Qaulification at AIE or specialising qualification at CodeSpace.

 ### Part 5: Reflection on Challenges and Opportunities